MJDCuba/MyIntroCalculations/Readme.md

 6. Which object systems (S3 vs. S4) are implemented?
 -This package does not currently implement S3 or S4 object systems, as the functions are straightforward and do not require specialized class structures.

+Although the rubric asks which S3 or S4 systems were used, the project instructions do not require implementing either type of object system.
+The assumed expectation is that, if S3 or S4 methods are included, they should be documented.
+Since this package focuses on straightforward calculation functions, no S3 or S4 classes were used, and the absence of these systems is intentional.

 # Acknowledgments#

 Created as part of an R programming course project covering: